Skip to content

 • Updated detailed modeling will be completed for 0.99 miles on Hoadley Creek, 1.2 miles of Ketchikan Creek, and 1 mile on Schoenbar Creek.

-• Redelineation using new LiDAR will be completed for 0.08 miles of Carlanna Creek.
+• Redelineation using new LiDAR completed for 0.08 miles of Carlanna Creek.

 • Hydrological study includes:

-• USGS Regional Regression equations are used to develop peak flow discharges for riverine flooding sources.
+• USGS Regional Regression equations used to develop peak flow discharges for riverine flooding sources.

-• Ketchikan Creek will be done using Gage or Mid-Range Analysis
+• Ketchikan Creek using Gage or Mid-Range Analysis

 • Hydraulic study includes one-dimensional steady-state hydraulic models with best available topographic data, field surveyed cross sections and structures.